dragthor/TastyBot/README.md

 ## Disclaimer

 This is an unofficial, reverse-engineered API for TastyTrade.
 Zero inside information and knowledge was used to create it.
 There is no implied warranty for any actions and results which arise from using it.
+Any examples, rules, or algorithms are intended for educational purposes only and not financial advice.